 - your license hold not being cleared by GC Services as it should’ve been.

-As a traffic ticket attorney, I’ve been saving my clients money by handling their tickets in court for them so they don’t have t0 pay GC Services (this applies to FTAs only, not failure to pay – FTPs).
+As a traffic ticket attorney, I can save you money by handling your ticket in court for you so you don’t have t0 pay GC Services (this applies to FTAs only, not failure to pay – FTPs).

 Although a traffic ticket is usually a minor issue, it can quickly become a much bigger problem.
 You may get several different answers from different people you speak to when seeking advice on how to get your driver’s license clear and/or to handle your traffic ticket.

 The reason for this may be because, every county and courthouse deals with these a bit differently.

 Further, there are many agencies involved that may each be giving you a different story:

 - the DMV

 I can help you form a strategy to get yourself back on your feet.
 You can contact me (Attorney Paul Denni) for a free consultation here:

 (Image credit: freedigitalphotos.net)